tailored-automation/puppet-module-patroni/README.md

 However, I do not have experience with the bulk of those settings, so implementing them here was done as a best guess.

-At some point all of the options will be documented here, but in the meantime, you can look at the [init.pp](https://github.com/jadestorm/puppet-patroni/blob/master/manifests/init.pp) for the module to see what all settings it accepts.
-I hope to improve the documentation at some point, but wanted to get this out there if others need it.

 I also highly recommend checking out
 [PostgreSQL High Availability Cookbook](https://www.amazon.com/PostgreSQL-High-Availability-Cookbook-Second/dp/178712553X) as it is a fantastic resource for wrapping your head around all of the options and has a great walkthrough